DrNinbos/artifact-dtt-dhol-translatability/README.artifact.md

 - `artifact-x86.tar`: X86 Docker image
 - `artifact-arm64.tar`: ARM64 Docker image
-- `results-natural.tar`: results from the natural benchmark reported in the paper
-- `results-synth.tar`: results from the synthetic benchmark reported in the paper

 The Docker images are used to run both benchmarks.
 Their `/home` folders
 contain: